hyundai-robotics/doc-hi6-sdk/4-debug/1-debug-python.md

 If the Python code we wrote has grammatical errors in the web UI or logical errors in the implementation body, a debugger should be used to trace the cause and supplement it.

-However, the Python source code of the plug-ins is called from the Hi6 host through the Import operation, callback operation, or by a robot language.
-As there is no built-in Python debugger in the Hi6 host, tracing by placing a breakpoint to a call from the host is impossible.
+However, the Python source code of the plug-ins is called from the ${cont_model} host through the Import operation, callback operation, or by a robot language.
+As there is no built-in Python debugger in the ${cont_model} host, tracing by placing a breakpoint to a call from the host is impossible.
 However, you can perform partial debugging by executing the entry function of a plug-in with an external debugger.

 <br>

 ## xhost for debugging
-xhost is a module to be used by plug-ins to call the functions of the Hi6 host.
+xhost is a module to be used by plug-ins to call the functions of the ${cont_model} host.
 It is created and injected into the plug-in by the host.
 The figure below shows a typical operational flow between the host and a plug-in.
 <br> ![](../_assets/image_63.png)